LeoPBgit/Pikzilla-Racing/memory-bank/activeContext.md

 - **Color Scheme**: Using a dark theme with orange accents to convey speed and excitement
 - **Typography**: Using a modern, clean font hierarchy for readability
 - **Spacing**: Consistent spacing system based on a 4px grid
-- **Component Patterns**: Reusable card designs, buttons, and section layouts
+- **UI Patterns**: Reusable card designs, buttons, and section layouts

 ### Technical Approach
-- **CSS Strategy**: Using component-specific CSS files instead of CSS-in-JS for better separation of concerns
+- **CSS Strategy**: Using global CSS files with variables for better organization
-- **Asset Loading**: Loading assets from the public directory for better caching and optimization
+- **Asset Loading**: Loading assets from the assets directory for better caching and optimization
 - **Responsive Design**: Mobile-first approach with breakpoints for larger screens
-- **Component Structure**: Hierarchical component structure with clear separation of concerns
+- **HTML Structure**: Clean, semantic HTML with clear separation of concerns

 ### Content Strategy
 - **Image Selection**: Using high-quality images that showcase racing vehicles and team members